wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus.md

 Left True :: Either Bool b
 ```

-#### When not to use polymorphic types
+## When not to use polymorphic types

 Using type parameters
-is very beneficial, but only when using them makes sense.
-sually we use them when our data type would work regardless
-of the type of the value it then holds inside it.
+is very beneficial but only when using them makes sense.
+It makes sense when the data type works regardless of the type of the value it holds.

 We could change the `Car` type definition from this: